-The height at maturity of trees also factor in on what kind of root system a tree will have and how much room the roots will need to develop properly.
-Trees that grow 50 feet or less make better terrace trees because they are less likely to interfere with overhead power lines and also have smaller root zones.
+The height at maturity of trees also depends on what kind of root system a tree will have and how much room the roots will need to develop properly.
+Trees that grow 50 feet (15 m.) or less make better terrace trees because they are less likely to interfere with overhead power lines and also have smaller root zones.

-So how far from sidewalk to plant a tree?
-The general rule of thumb is trees that grow up to 30 feet should be planted at least 3-4 feet from sidewalks or concrete areas.
-Trees that grow 30-50 feet tall should be planted 5-6 feet from sidewalks, and trees that grow more than 50 feet high should be planted at least 8 feet from sidewalks.
+So how far from the sidewalk should you plant a tree?
+The general rule of thumb is trees that grow up to 30 feet (9 m.) should be planted at least 3 to 4 feet (1 m.) from sidewalks or concrete areas.
+Trees that grow 30 to 50 feet (9-15 m.) tall should be planted 5 to 6 feet (1.5-2 m.) from sidewalks, and trees that grow more than 50 feet (15 m.) high should be planted at least 8 feet (2 m.) from sidewalks.

 Planting Trees Near Sidewalks

 Some deep-rooted trees that can grow near sidewalks are: